-For some reason, my professional development session on writing was schedule for 7:30 am.
+For some reason, my professional development session on writing was scheduled for 7:30 am.
 The other sessions hadn't started until 8:00 am, so most of my English peeps were none too happy with me.
 As if I were the one who made the schedule.
 Talk to the boss!

 I arrived at 7:00 am, knowing that I needed to make sure I had my materials pulled together and the projector set up in the library.
 The librarian said she would be there, but just in case she forgot that the session was earlier than the others, I needed time to find get someone to let me into the library.